 How are they going to save me resources?
 Glad you asked.
 If you know specifically what you need to secure and how well it needs to be secured, you can make much more focused decisions on security that allow you to maximize benefit for less money and less time to manage said security controls.
 Rather than treating everything like Fort Knox, you can apply the expensive, management-intensive controls to just what assets need them, keeping the rest of your operations streamlined.
 One example might be multi-factor authentication.
 While it’s a good idea to use everywhere, that may not be feasible currently.
 So rolling it out to just your users that have access to sensitive data and your administrators could save you thousands.

 If all your proverbial eggs are in a centralized data warehouse, maybe taking some extra time and effort to ensure only users with a valid need-to-know have access makes a lot more sense than doing a full account scrub across the organization.
 Ultimately, getting an inventory of your data and then classifying that data simply allows you to make more informed decisions about your security.
 We’ll cover some places to start protecting your company’s sensitive information from a technical security control perspective in a later blog.
-Check out Part 2 here.
+Check out our part two covering more ways to protect your company’s sensitive information.